LucidIndian/private-events/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the "Project: Private Events" from the Ruby on Rails Course by The Odin Project.
+More at https://www.theodinproject.com/lessons/ruby-on-rails-private-events.

-Things you may want to cover:
+Purpose:  practice associations with Active Record in Rails.

-* Ruby version
+What is this?: an event app, like Eventbrite!
+Users may create events.
+No styling or other features have been added.

-* System dependencies
+Ruby version: > v3.0

-* Configuration
+System dependencies: TBD

-* Database creation
+Configuration: TBD

-* Database initialization
+Database creation: TBD

-* How to run the test suite
+Database initialization: TBD

-* Services (job queues, cache servers, search engines, etc.)
+How to run the test suite: Likely no tests will be written in this app.

-* Deployment instructions
+Services (job queues, cache servers, search engines, etc.): TBD

-* ...
+Deployment instructions: TBD